jtabas/museum-reviews/README.md

 # README

-  Exhibit Philly is designed to be a resource for exploring Museum's all over Philadelphia!
-Users can search for museums or look at the list; clicking on the museum takes the user to a show page which has details and reviews.
-The list of museums is populated using the Google Places api; registered users can leave reviews for museums and vote others reviews, the most popular reviews are shown at the top of the list.
-Other features include e-mail notifications. a user profile page and the ability to have a profile picture.
-This project has been a group effort between Brian Karol, Chris Donohue, David MacMurtrie and Joe Tabas.
+  Exhibit Philly is designed for exploring Museum's all over Philadelphia!
+Users can search for specific museums or look at the list which is populated using the Google Places api.
+Clicking on the museum takes the user to a show page which has details and reviews about the museum.
+Registered users can leave reviews for museums and vote on other users reviews, the most popular reviews are shown at the top of the list.
+Other features include e-mail notifications, a user profile page and user account profile pictures.
+This project has been a collaboration between Brian Karol, Chris Donohue, David MacMurtrie and Joe Tabas.

-  Visit out our site using the link below https://museum-reviews.herokuapp.com/
+  Visit our site here
+  https://museum-reviews.herokuapp.com/

 * This project was made using Ruby on Rails, Reactjs, PostgreSQL and Foundation

 * Ruby version 2.3.3

-* Gems
+* Gems:
   Devise
   Carrierwave
   ActionMailer

-* Database creation
+* Database creation:
   run 'rake db:create'

-* Database initialization
+* Database initialization:
   run 'rake db:migrate'

 * How to run the test suite?